 Bois pasner (Zanthoxylum paniculatum), one of the rarest plants on earth.
 Only two trees are found in the Anse Quitor Nature Reserve and one in the François Leguat Reserve.
-Recent grafting efforts successfully led to the production of 5 clones of the 2 mature trees, growing on surrogate Zanthoxylum heterophyllum plants brought in from Mauritius.
+So far, all attempts to propagate the plant have failed.

 PROJECT TECHNICAL SHEET